pa11y/pa11y/README.md

 ### Windows

+On Windows 10, download a pre-built package from the [Node.js][node] website.
+Pa11y will be usable via the bundled Node.js application as well as the Windows command prompt.

-Windows users approach with caution – we've been able to get Pa11y running (Windows 7, Node 4) but only after installing Visual Studio and the Windows SDK (as well as Git, and Python).
+Windows 7 and below users approach with caution – we've been able to get Pa11y running but only after installing Visual Studio and the Windows SDK (as well as Git, and Python).
 The [Windows installation instructions for node-gyp][windows-install] are a good place to start.
+If you have had a better experience than this then please do share!

 Command-Line Interface